Our systemic coaching does not replace

 ||Set goals and persuade others

-to get rewards and to avoid failure
+to gain rewards and avoid failure

 ||Behavioral psychology: problems